OliverOakley/project_two/README.md

 * As you can see, the Pipeline had successfully connected to my GitHub and ran the Jenkinsfile script:

 ![jenkinstest](https://i.gyazo.com/062a47a5a8f575fe00f0b8cdcd4f5e53.png)

+* To setup the CD aspect of Jenkins, so that I can easily deploy new versions of the application, I installed the Docker Pipeline plugin in Jenkins.
+* This will pull changes to the source code from GitHub, build them, and then push them to DockerHub.
+It will also allow me to roll back to previous versions
+* With Jenkins, Docker, and Docker Compose installed, I defined stages within the Jenkinsfile to build an image, tag it with a version number, and then deploy it.
+* To connect Jenkins to DockerHub, I added my DockerHub credentials to the global Jenkins credentials.

 ## Testing: